chameleon-system/chameleon-base/UPGRADE-7.0.md

 The text block rendering now passes all callTimeVars to the wysiwyg rendering.
-If youre theme has a copy of: pkgCmsTextBlock/views/db/TPkgCmsTextBlock/standard.view.php, you should add the third parameter to GetTextField()
+If youre theme has a copy of: pkgCmsTextBlock/views/db/TPkgCmsTextBlock/standard.view.php, you should add the fourth parameter to GetTextField()

 ```php
 echo $oTextBlock->GetTextField("content", $iWidth, false, $replaceableVars);